ykcchong/OpenSpliceAI/experiments/commands.md

 # predict

+## updates (since last working model)
+1. use h5 files for storing predictions
+- previously used pt, but found that if too many predictions saved, would run out of memory -> needed a way to flush predictions to file continuously, pt does not support but h5 does
+2. 4o option
+- faster method which combines prediction and bed file writing together, this reduces the stored memory size, only extracting the necessary donors and acceptors above the threshold
+- is now the default method, but 4 + 5 possible
+3. tried multithreading -> DOES NOT WORK -> removed

 ## questions for kh
 1. is multithreading implemented in python, or will it be easier to do in C? will this command-line utility eventually be converted to Cpython like in Splam? it would provide a significant speedup in C implementation, and multithreading will definitely make predit run a lot faster (it is also inherently parallelizeable)
     - if implementing in Python, should I use ThreadPoolExecutor, or is there a better way to do this? double-check logic